 Amazon-Like Digital Experience

 A non-degree student information and management system makes the learner’s digital experience seamless.
 It can save students time with advanced search functions that allow them to quickly find the information they’re looking for.
-They want very little clicks, fast checkout practices and personalized information to provide an experience that keeps them engaged and drives them to enroll.
+They want very few clicks, fast checkout practices and personalized information to provide an experience that keeps them engaged and drives them to enroll.

 Multiple Conversion Points